Beaded Dyak Baby Carrier

 The Dyak tribes of Indonesia strive to retain much of their own culture.
 Children are the key to maintaining a culture and this beautiful baby carrier wraps the child in their group's embrace from birth.

-This Dyak beaded baby-carrier has spirit faces, cowie shels forming flowers signifing wealthl and teeth charms.
-The beads themselves are believed to form a hard surface which protects against evil.
-High status babies may have carriers with figurative motifs representing human figures, tigers, or asoq masks such as the protective dog-dragon goddess.
+This Dyak beaded baby carrier has spirit faces, cowrie shells forming flowers signifying wealth, and teeth charms.
+The beads themselves are believed to form a hard surface that protects against evil.
+High-status babies may have carriers with figurative motifs representing human figures, tigers, or asoq masks such as the protective dog-dragon goddess.
 Commoners will use plainer, geometric designs.
-The baby-carrier guards both the body and the soul of the new child, and the charms warn the mother of approaching danger.
+The baby carrier guards both the body and the soul of the new child, and the charms warn the mother of approaching danger.

-This is a baby backpackhas with a wood frame, woven back straps, a
+This is a baby backpack with a wood frame, and woven back straps

 A rare find for ethnic decor.